A Biblical Analysis of the Twelve Steps

-Many churches have adopted and regularly use the twelve step program.
-Their reason for using it is the notion that the steps were originally part of the church, the world incorporated them into programs like Alcoholics Anonymous, and the church needs to take them back.
+Many churches have adopted and regularly use the twelve-step recovery program.
+Their reason for using it is the notion that the steps were originally part of the church, the world incorporated them into programs like Alcoholics Anonymous.

 This is simply not true.
 There are elements of truth within the steps, which creates a cloak of deception.
 If something is a blatant lie no one will buy it.
 The fact that there are hints of truths within the program makes the steps easier to accept.

 We can’t just throw a Jesus tag on a few “steps” to make them acceptable to the church.
 In this article, I comment briefly on each of the twelve steps, highlighting both the truth and error of the step compared to scripture.

 - We admitted we were powerless over alcohol (other addiction, sin, or bondage) that our lives had become unmanageable.
 Yes, it is true that a person can, after experimenting with something, come under its control and be powerless over it.
 Jesus said, “whoever commits sin is a slave of sin” (John 8:34).We can become its slave and it become our master.
 The biblical term for this would be bondage rather than addiction.
 On the other hand, it is the power of Christ that can sets us free from anything that attempts to hold us in its grip.
 Jesus is still in the delivering business (Matthew 1:21, Luke 4:18-19, Romans 11:26-27).

 “We can do all things through Christ who strengthens” us (Philippians 4:13).
 It also says that as born again believers God’s “divine power has given to us all things that pertain to life and godliness” (2 Peter 1:3-4).